AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Default_Parameters

-Flag all default expressions in parameters specifications.
-All parameter specifications are checked: in subprograms (including formal, generic and protected subprograms) and in task and protected entries (including accept statements and entry bodies).
+Flag formal part (in subprogram specifications and entry declarations) if it defines more than N parameters with default values, when N is a rule parameter.
+If no parameter is provided for the rule then all the formal parts with defaulted parameters are flagged.

-This rule has no parameters.
+This rule has the following (optional) parameter for the ``+R`` option:

+*N*
+  Integer not less than 0 specifying the minimal allowed number of defaulted parameters.

 .. rubric:: Example

 .. code-block:: ada
-   :emphasize-lines: 1
+   :emphasize-lines: 3,4

-   procedure P (I : in out Integer; J : Integer := 0);   --  FLAG
+   procedure P (I : in out Integer; J : Integer := 0);  -- No FLAG (if parameter is 1)
    procedure Q (I : in out Integer; J : Integer);
+   procedure R (I, J : Integer := 0; K : Integer := 0); --  FLAG (if parameter is 2 or less)
+   procedure S (I : Integer; J, K : Integer := 0);      --  FLAG (if parameter is 2 or less)

 .. _Discriminated_Records: